Guide To The Best Christmas Markets In Belgium

 Tartiflette is one of those cozy and hearty meals that completely fills you up with warmth and satisfaction.
 The dish is seen at every Christmas market in Belgium and easy to spot as it is cooked in a huge pan.
 It almost looks like the large skillets they cook paella in.

 Tartiflette is comprised of white wine, cheese, potatoes, onions, and bacon.
-It is without question the perfect comfort food on a cold winter day.
+It is without question the perfect comfort food on a cold winter day and a top pick for Christmas food in Belgium.

 Mustard